Rohit-B-Kadam/Angular-Notes/Assignment/README.md

 ## Assignment 6

-### 1.Create angular application which creates two custom directives as Comp-Success and Comp-Failure.
+### 1.Create angular application which creates two custom directives as Comp-Success and Comp-Failure

 - In case of Comp-Success directive when we move the mouse cursor over the data element its text colour becomes green and in case of Comp-Failure text colour becomes red.
 - When we remove mouse courser its colour becomes black.
 - We have to use that both directives in one .html file.

-### 2. Create angular application which creates one custom directive named as Custom- Style.
+### 2. Create angular application which creates one custom directive named as Custom- Style

 - In this directive we have to set background of our text as yellow and type of the text should be bold.
 - Use that custom directive in .html file.